-The recoverable amount of CGU has been determined based on a value in use calculation.
-That calculation uses cash flow projections based on financial budgets approved by the management of the Group covering the remaining lease term with a pre-tax discount rate is 17.40% (2019: 15.06%).
-The annual growth rate used is 0% to 5% (2019: 0% to 1.2%) as at 31 December 2020.
-The assumptions of annual revenue growth rates are determined based on expectation for the market development and is not expected to exceed the average long-term growth rate for the catering industry in Hong Kong.
-Another key assumption for the value in use calculated is the budgeted gross profit and operating expenses, which is determined based on recent performance of the relevant restaurants.
+The recoverable amount of CGUs have been determined based on a value in use calculation.
+That calculation uses cash flow projections based on financial budgets approved by the management of the Group covering the remaining lease term with a pre-tax discount rate is 18.36% (2021: 17.21%).
+The annual growth rate used is 0% to 5% (2021: 0% to 5%) as at 31 December 2022.
+The assumptions of annual revenue growth rates are determined based on past performance and management's expectation for the market development.
+Another key assumption for the value in use calculated is the budgeted gross profit and operating expenses, which is determined based on past performance of the relevant restaurants.
 The management of the Group believes that any reasonably possible change in any of these assumptions would not cause the carrying amount to exceed the recoverable amount.

-Based on the result of the assessment, management of the Group determined that the recoverable amount of the CGU is lower than the carrying amount.
+Based on the result of the assessment, management of the Group determined that the recoverable amounts of the CGUs were lower than the carrying amount.
 The impairment amount has been allocated to each category of property, plant and equipment and right-of-use assets such that the carrying amount of each category of asset is not reduced below the highest of its fair value less cost of disposal, its value in use and zero.
-Based on the value in use calculation and the allocation, an impairment of HK\$962,000 (2019: HK\$1,244,000) (note 15) and HK\$5,646,000 (2019: HK\$4,266,000) (note 16) has been recognised against the carrying amount of property, plant and equipment and right-of-use assets respectively.
+Based on the value in use calculation and the allocation, an impairment of HK\$390,000 (2021: HK\$2,702,000) (note 16) and HK\$4,145,000 (2021: HK\$2,471,000) (note 17) has been recognised against the carrying amount (before impairment) of property, plant and equipment of approximately HK\$432,000 (2021: HK\$3,232,000) right-of-use assets of approximately HK\$4,946,000 (2021: HK\$11,769,000) respectively.

-18. INVENTORIES
+19. INVENTORIES